-The NWMB has a number of responsibilities assigned to it, primarily through the Nunavut Land Claims Agreement (NLCA).
-The NWMB has mandatory functions (s 5.2.33 NLCA), discretionary functions (s 5.2.34), and research functions (s 5.2.37-5.2.38 NLCA).
-Informing these functions of the NWMB are the principles and objectives contained in Sections 5.1.2 and 5.1.4 of the NLCA and these principles of Article 5 guide the NWMB.
+The NWMB has a number of responsibilities assigned to it, primarily through the Nunavut Agreement.
+The NWMB has mandatory functions (s 5.2.33 Nunavut Agreement), discretionary functions (s 5.2.34 Nunavut Agreement), and research functions (s 5.2.37-5.2.38 Nunavut Agreement).
+Informing these functions of the NWMB are the principles and objectives contained in Sections 5.1.2 and 5.1.4 of the Nunavut Agreement and these principles of Article 5 guide the NWMB.

 The NWMB performs the following primary functions: